ampache/ampache/README.md

 **NOTE** That Ampache8 supports php8.5+ only.

-**NOTE** That php7.4 is not be supported for Ampache6 but can still be built.
+**NOTE** That php7.4 is not supported for Ampache6 but can still be built.

 * PHP modules:
   * PDO